 As it turned out, his stint as online educator led down some interesting paths.

-“I made contact with one of the leading personalities in the blockchain space in Pakistan, Muhammad Ahsan, through the online classroom.
+"I made contact with one of the leading personalities in the blockchain space in Pakistan, Muhammad Ahsan, through the online classroom.
 We talked for a few months, and established a really good connection with each other.
 The blockchain infrastructure in Pakistan was just being established, so he asked me to become an Advisor to the Board.
-Essentially, I became the link between the No
+Essentially, I became the link between the Nordic countries and Pakistan, in terms of blockchain."

 Sweden is a well-developed country with a good standard of living.
 Pakistan is currently under-developed and the country's infrastructure needs updating.